ss16318/ss16318/README.md

 ### Hi I'm Sebastian :wave:

- I am an aspiring Data Scientist :grin:

-Currently I'm studying my masters in Data Science at Columbia University, New York City.
-Before this, I studied Computational Biomedical Engineering at Imperial College London.
+I am a Data Science professional and enthusiast!
+In my academic background, I studied a masters in Data Science from Columbia University and I also have a masters in Biomedical Engineering from Imperial College London.

 <div align="center">
   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div>